jacksonlanier/ClimateWins_Interim_Report/README.md

 ## Folders
 Please explore my Jupyter notebooks used for analysis in this project.
-The notebooks are located in the Scripts (all data analyzed through the interim report) and Scripts_Part_2 (all data analyzed after interim report until final report) folders.
+The notebooks are located in the Project Scripts (all data analyzed through the interim report) and Project SCripts 2 (all data analyzed after interim report until final report) folders.

+The script titled 1.3-Gradient-Descent-for-Temperatures was too large to upload without zipping but belongs with the first set of scripts.

 My analyses of each topic can be found in the Project_Analyses folder.